-One hell of a place to watch the sunset
+One hell of a place to watch the sunset Location: Outside The Hotel Contessa |

 The Riverwalk

-Seriously, it runs through the heart of the city, you cannot miss it.
+Not to be missed.
+Seriously, it runs through the heart of the city, you cannot miss it. |

 When visiting San Antonio, you cannot miss the River Walk.
 This is the most popular attraction in the city and it is understandable why as once you get by the river to see the various activities and Latino culture infused with the American South.
 A must is jumping on one of the riverboat tours where the tour guides drive you down the river explaining the amazing history ranging from Native Americans, Spanish missionaries in the 1700s to Robert H.H.
 Hugman developing the plans for the River Walk which then led to the construction of a 21-block section from the Nueva region to Lexington finished just in time for the 1941 March Fiesta.